Marshmello got summary judgment, and here’s why I’m surprised.

 And I’m perplexed.
 Am I being stubborn?

-In the disclaimers paragraph, where Arty assures everyone that he hasn’t stepped on anyone else’s copyrights, didn’t steal samples, holds Interscope harmless if he breaches, (again this stuff has been in perhaps every work for hire I’ve ever signed) he makes a seemingly contradictory acknowledgment and says his services don’t entitle him to any ownership in the musical compositions embodied in the Remix Masters.
+In the disclaimers paragraph, where Arty assures everyone that he hasn’t stepped on anyone else’s copyrights, didn’t steal samples, holds Interscope harmless if he breaches, he makes a seemingly contradictory acknowledgment and says his services don’t entitle him to any ownership in the musical compositions embodied in the Remix Masters.

 And here Arty argued he meant One Direction’s “I Lived.”
 And thus NOT a completely nonsensical contradiction of his previous TWO uses of “underlying musical composition.”